neo4j-contrib/neomodel/doc/source/properties.rst

 Dates and times
 ===============

-The *DateTimeProperty* accepts `datetime.datetime` objects of any timezone and stores them as a UTC epoch value.
+The *DateTimeProperty* accepts ``datetime.datetime`` objects of any timezone and stores them as a UTC epoch value.
 These epoch values are inflated to datetime.datetime objects with the UTC timezone set.

-The *DateTimeFormatProperty* accepts `datetime.datetime` objects which are same as *DateTimeProperty* but stores them as a formatted date string.
-The date formatted pattern should be set by argument, default is "%Y-%m-%d".
+Similarly, the *DateTimeFormatProperty* accepts ``datetime.datetime`` objects but stores them as a user defined formatted date string.
+The pattern is set by the ``format`` argument which defaults to "%Y-%m-%d".

 In the following example the datetime will be stored as 'YYYY-MM-DD HH:mm:ss'::